BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

 - Network Interface
   - Add missing scrollviewer in configure tab [#2410](https://github.com/BornToBeRoot/NETworkManager/pull/2410){:target="\_blank"}
+- WiFi
+  - Fix an issue where the UI was broken if a WiFi adapter was found that has no assiciated network interface (e.g. if the WiFi adapter is associated with a network bridge).
+The WiFi adapter is now ignored [#2483](https://github.com/BornToBeRoot/NETworkManager/pull/2483){:target="\_blank"}
 - Traceroute
   - Copy time to clipboard for non reachable hops fixed [#2477](https://github.com/BornToBeRoot/NETworkManager/pull/2477){:target="\_blank"}
   - Export to Json fixed (if ip address of a hop cannot be resolved) [#2477](https://github.com/BornToBeRoot/NETworkManager/pull/2477){:target="\_blank"}